-We wrote this book because we were frustrated by the many inconsistencies we found from charcuterie book to book, and website to website.
-We spent 2 years tweaking these meat projects with our meat club entourage until we felt they were dialed in and ready to hand off to others to make.
+We spent a few years tweaking these meat projects with our meat club entourage until we felt they were dialed in and ready to hand off to others to make.
 Here's a little more info behind the projects...

 We provide a meat project for every month of the year, so now you have no excuses to not bring all your buddies together for a meatathon once every month.